 Do you believe your claim was rejected because of the value of your home?
 Is your insurance provider taking too long to pay out your settlement?
 The legal team at LeMaster & Ahmed PLLC has decades of proven experience standing up to insurance companies.
 Ms. Ahmed and Ms. LeMaster will ensure your insurance company is held accountable and work to recover every penny you are entitled to under Texas law.

 Call (888) 306-2119 to schedule a time to speak with us.
-We represent the rights of policyholders in Montgomery County, Collin County, Harris County, Galveston County and Dallas County.
+We represent the rights of policyholders in the greater Houston area including Dallas, Fort Worth, Austin, San Antonio, and Galveston.